dceejay/RedMap/README.md

 ### Updates

+- v5.6.1 - Also call autoswitch on initial connect to ensure map in view.
 - v5.6.0 - Autoswitch pmtiles basemaps based on zoom and/or coverage.
 - v5.5.8 - Bump qs dep for CVE
 - v5.5.7 - Fix COG handling for built in icons, bump various libs for CVEs